agentreno/react-3d-carousel/README.md

 React 3D Carousel component which allows any type of child component as part of the carousel.
-Inspired by https://github.com/bobiblazeski/react-3d-carousel but updated to use JSX, ES6 classs definitions and allow any child component instead of just img.
+Inspired by https://github.com/bobiblazeski/react-3d-carousel but updated to use JSX, ES6 class definitions and allow any child component instead of just img.

 This article also heavily influenced my implementation, much credit to: